d0tTino/DeepThought-ReThought/CONTRIBUTING.md

     This installs `flake8`, `pytest`, and other tools pinned to the same versions used in the continuous integration workflow.
 5.  **Ensure tests pass** if your changes affect code that is covered by tests.
 (See `README.md` for how to run tests).
+6.  **Maintain test coverage.** The CI workflow fails if coverage drops below 80%, so run `pytest --cov --cov-fail-under=80` locally to verify.
-6.  **Keep your PRs focused.** Submit separate PRs for separate features or fixes.
+7.  **Keep your PRs focused.** Submit separate PRs for separate features or fixes.
-7.  **Write a clear commit message** for your changes.
+8.  **Write a clear commit message** for your changes.
-8.  **Push your changes** to your fork and then **submit a Pull Request** to the main DeepThought-ReThought repository.
+9.  **Push your changes** to your fork and then **submit a Pull Request** to the main DeepThought-ReThought repository.
-9. Provide a clear description of your PR, explaining the changes and why they are being made.
+10. Provide a clear description of your PR, explaining the changes and why they are being made.

 ## Code Style